Twice Abraham acts to save Sodom.

 Note this interesting parallel:

-Abraham hears the outcry of a survivor, who reaches him and tells him how dire the situation is.
-In a surprise attack at night, Abraham strikes at the Mesopotamians who have enslaved the people of Sodom.
+The first time around, Abram hears the outcry of a survivor, a man who reaches Abram to tell him how dire the situation is.
+Abram, in a surprise attack, strikes the Mesopotamians who have captured and enslaved the people of Sodom.

-God hears the outcry of the sinfulness of Sodom, which reaches Him and tells Him how dire the situation is.
-In a surprise attack, God strikes at the sins which have enslaved the people of Sodom.
+The second time around, God hears the outcry of the sinfulness of Sodom.
+It reaches Him to tell Him how dire the situation is.
+God, in a surprise attack, strikes the wickedness of the people, a wickedness that has captured and enslaved the people of Sodom.

 Abraham could rescue Sodom from the Mesopotamians.